minio/docs/source/administration/object-management/object-lifecycle-management.rst

   To expire delete markers when there are no remaining versions for that object, specify the :mc-cmd:`~mc ilm rule add --expire-delete-marker` option when creating the expiration rule.

+- To expire all versions of an object after a specified period of days, including the current version *and* all non-current versions, use the :mc-cmd:`~mc ilm rule add --expire-all-object-versions` flag with the :mc-cmd:`~mc ilm rule add --expire-days` flag.

 .. _minio-lifecycle-management-scanner:

 Lifecycle Management Object Scanner